Open Source Scoops for Packing Seeds

 First up we have a full set printed in black in use by Fred & Ronja at Vital Seeds:

-And another set, this time in white, in use at The Seed Cooperative:
+And a set this time in white, in use at The Seed Cooperative:

 Another set for another company, with cat for scale: